 Persons are not enrolled in the Volunteer Force under 17 or above 35, except trumpeters and buglers.
-They are subjected to an examination by a medical officer of the Force as to chest measurement, sight, and physique generally, there is no particular standard set to height physique generally; there is no particular standard as to height.
+They are subjected to an examination by a medical officer of the Force as to chest measurement, sight, and physique generally; there is no particular standard as to height.